 NOTE : Students in this program must be prepared to view films that offer controversial, uncomfortable, emotional or trigger subject matter, and may be rated R. Students need to be able to access assigned films on websites such as Netflix or Amazon, or through Evergreen's library.

-social services, politics, social justice, and media.
+This offering will prepare you for careers and advanced study in: social services, politics, social justice, and media.

 Students will be required to watch films on their own and should expect to pay (approximately $9-60) for the expense of renting them or streaming films via Netflix, Amazon, or other sites.